 - Stop paying to get paid: Effective electronic payments.
 A national expert will help physicians understand how to avoid unnecessary fees and hassles in receiving payment from health insurers.
 This session will be held from 10 a.m. to 11 a.m.
 Nov.
 10 in Grand Ballroom A-B.

-If you have questions regarding your AMA username and password, or if you need to create a username and password before the meeting, contact the AMA Unified Service Center, Delegate Hotline at (800-337-1599), Monday-Friday from 7:00 a.m. to 6:00 p.m.
+If you have questions regarding your AMA username and password, or if you need to create a username and password before or during the meeting, contact the AMA Unified Service Center, Delegate Hotline at (800-337-1599), Monday-Friday from 7:00 a.m. to 6:00 p.m.
 Central time, and during same timeframe on Saturday and Sunday during the meeting.

 Other educational sessions of interest include:

 - In-flight medical emergencies.
 Learn about the pathophysiologic considerations of in-flight medical emergencies, the role of the flight crew and the legal implications for physicians who provide medical care during such situations.
 This session will be offered from 3 p.m. to 5 p.m.
 Nov.
 9 in Senators Lecture Hall.